muff-in/muff-in.github.io/_pages/about.md

 ---

-Hey, this is just another blog about Game Reversing.
+Hey, this is just another infosec blog.

 - Discord: muffin#0640
-- Passionate in Game Hacking and Reversing.
+- Passionate in Game-Hacking & VM based obfuscation.
-- Lead Nerd at AXIAL.
+- Lead Nerd at <a href="https://ax1al.com">AXIAL.
 - I'm still learning so feel free to criticize my posts to improve my knowledge.
-- In my free time, I enjoy playing Video games.